 If disciplinary action is initiated, management works with Human Resources to make sure that the disciplinary action is reflected in the employee’s personnel file.
 Documentation of disciplinary action serves as proof of the effectiveness of the Compliance Program by demonstrating that compliance is taken seriously within the organization.

-Element 6 Effective System for Routine Monitoring, Auditing and Identification of Compliance Risks
+Effective System for Routine Monitoring, Auditing and Identification of Compliance Risks

 Auditing and monitoring and self-assessments assist organizations in identifying and acting on real or potential issues before they become liabilities.
 To prevent and detect non-compliance, Rendr Care Physicians conducts monitoring of key systems and processes.